 Which Sugars Are Dangerous?

 What you may also have noticed from the list above is that the same sugar molecule that you get in white sugar is found naturally in fruits and vegetables.
 Thus, on a molecular level, there is no real difference between “added sugars” and “natural sugars”.
 So what makes added sugars dangerous?
-The truth is that the DOSE makes the poison.
+It's the amount one consumes.
 Too much sugar is linked to heart disease, even when considering calories consumed!
-But did you know that limiting sugar intake too much also links to high risk of heart disease?
-Our bodies need carbs for energy, and finding the sweet spot is what it’s all about!

 How to Hit the Sugar Sweet Spot

 Studies show that safe sugar consumption is below 10% of calories, but at the same time data shows that we are getting 15 - 21% of our calories from sugar!
-That’s up to 11% more than we need!
 In some cases, many American's consume 3x the daily recommended amount of sugar.

-So why are we overconsuming sugar?
+So why are we over consuming sugar?
 Because it is being ADDED to many foods in the form of added sugars!
-Out of those 15- 21% sugar in our diet, HALF (7-11%) are from added sugars (X).
-Moreover, about 75% of items in the average American grocery store contains added sugar.
+About 75% of items in the average American grocery store contains added sugar.
 So, even though there is nothing inherently dangerous in added sugars, we still recommend cutting them out of your diet to hit the sugar sweet spot, minimizing your risk of heart disease!

 “Cutting out added sugars is thus a good principle to follow to reach the sugar sweet spot.”